totalnoMartina/fluoride-data/README.md

 ## All Users
 * I want users to be aware of fluoridated water and the facts on fluoride
-* I want users to be able to browse and search the website without creating account(as guest)
+* I want users to be able to browse and search the website without creating account
-* I want users to be able to create account, login/logout, and comment their opinion on fluoride
 * I want users to be able to generate different charts of disease/health benefits of fluoride in water and by years
 * I want users to see data on fluoride by countries and effects
 * I want users to know first use of fluoride
 * I want users to be aware that fluoride is forbidden in some countries and see graph of which
-* I want users to be able to relate through comments and add profile photo
+* I want users to be able to relate through comments and add profile photo - or maybe without photo
-* I want users to be able to delete account

 ### As a first time user
 * I want the users to see the general purpose of the website
-* I want the users to be able to see login or guest browsing as well as search the site

 ## As a returning user
 * I want the returning user to be able to login quickly(maybe as a scientist or sharing opinions)